harshsrivastava0/lidar/README.md

 16. cd ..
 17. catkin_make

 Now after launching a track in EUFS simulator.
-Start an empty terminal and launch: roslaunch ground_removal main.launch
+Start an empty terminal and launch: <br />
+roslaunch ground_removal main.launch <br />

-The final coordinates of the cones are published on the topic /cone_pose You can view the coordinated using: rostopic echo /cone_pose
+The final coordinates of the cones are published on the topic /cone_pose (IMPORTANT: coordinates are given assuming lidar faces left) <br />
+You can view the coordinated using: <br />
+rostopic echo /cone_pose <br />

 To publish this, two custom message types arrofarr and arr have been used.
 The structure for which is present in lidar/clustering/msg